oven wave logo

 In conclusion, an oven is not working for various reasons, ranging from simple power issues to more complex problems.
 Before calling a professional, it is essential to troubleshoot the issue and try simple fixes yourself.

-However, if you are unsure about how to fix the problem, or if you are dealing with a complex issue, it is recommended that you contact a professional for assistance.
-With proper maintenance and care, your oven should continue to function correctly for many years.
+However, if you are unsure about how to fix the problem or if you are dealing with a complex issue, it is recommended that you contact a professional for assistance.
+With proper maintenance and care, your oven should continue functioning correctly for many years.

 And if you need more information or guidance, be sure to visit OvenWave, where we offer expert advice and resources to help you in ovens for your needs.